North Dakota Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Billings County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Billings County that you need to transfer you would only need to order our forms once for all of your properties in Billings County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Billings County you only need to order once.

 Gifts of Real Property in North Dakota